 - a.
-Ensure appropriate PPE is used to protect handler from accidental injury or exposure to blood and other body fluids, such as: - 1.
-Scrubs or coveralls - 2.
-Steel-toed shoes or boots - 3.
-Optional - i.
-Disposable gloves (e.g., latex, nitrile) - ii.
-Eye protection - 4.
+Ensure appropriate PPE is used to protect handler from accidental injury or exposure to blood and other body fluids, such as: - i.
+Scrubs or coveralls - ii.
+Steel-toed shoes or boots - iii.
+Optional - 1.
+Disposable gloves (e.g., latex, nitrile) - 2.
+Eye protection - iv.
 Other PPE as required by protocol/facility - b.
 Ideally, hands should be washed and/or gloves changed between animals. - c.
 Pigs are extremely vocal and volume can well exceed 85 decibels; therefore, it is recommended that ear protection be used when handling or working with pigs. - d.
 Promptly dispose of used sharps in the provided leak-proof, puncture resistant sharps container.